 Like every other state in the US, Iowa has specific laws that need to be followed before you can return a vehicle that’s been declared salvage to the road.
 Here’s the path that you’ll have to take if you’ve got an Iowa salvage car or other repairable vehicles in Iowa, or are thinking of buying one, that you want to make street legal once again.

 Iowa’s Definition of Salvage

-In the state of Iowa, any vehicle under the weight of 30,000 pounds can be declared a salvage vehicle, provided it also meets at least one the following requirements:
+In the state of Iowa, you can be declare any vehicle under the weight of 30,000 pounds a salvage vehicle.
+Provided it also meets at least one of the following requirements: